travisrmetz/w251-project/training/preprocessor/README.md

 This section provides basic steps to set up the preprocessor described in section 5 of our white paper.

+### Edit `preprocess.yml`

+This file provides user inputs for the preprocessing tasks.
+It is easiest to edit it now, but it can be done later and copied to containers using `docker cp`.

 ### Build the Container

 Assuming that you have pulled the repo to the virtual server, the following commands will build the container.